samuelvenable/proc_id_info/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 `std::string proc_id_info::comm_from_proc_id(proc_id_info::proc_id_t proc_id);` returns the executable filename, (or command name), associated with the given process identifier in the proc_id argument, not including the executable filename's path component. std::string::empty() is true if the function has failed.
-Some platforms have an official API to get this information, (most Unix-likes do), however it is truncated to MAXCOMLEN or something similar, which is often a very short amount of characters, not fit for longer filenames.
-Instead of using the official API for this purpose, this function retrieves the absolute pathname of the executable using an internal call to exe_from_proc_id(), and then removes the path component from the resulting filename, (thus giving the command name).
+If the executable filename is too long it will be truncated by a implementation-defined byte count, (usually represented by the MAXCOMLEN macro on Unix-likes).

 -----------------------------------------------------------------------------------------------------------------------------------------------------------